qiime2-graveyard/rfcs/accepted/0000-tracking-provenance.md

 Using XML instead of YAML was discussed, but was considered too complex to implement in a readable way.
 It would however make cross-referencing explicit.

+YAML aliases/anchors were considered instead of using a `!ref` tag, but it inverted the logical relationships by arranging the information by dependence.

 It may be possible to store artifacts as edges in the provenance, but it isn't clear how terminal node would be handled in that case.